tsnellgrove/dark_castle3/doc/to_do.md

 						- IDEA: wear()
 							- IDEA: eliminate local bkpk_remove() call / enable auto-hand-trans
 							- IDEA: enable for port_cont
-					- INPROC: where to start?
+					- DONE: where to start?
 						- DONE: chk_in_hand & hand_lst_remove
 							- DONE: test: hold bag in hand, put biscuit
 							- DONE: update chk_in_hand() to be 2-levels deep (like chk_in_bkpk() )